John H. D’Arms Faculty Awards for Distinguished Graduate Mentoring in the Humanities

 - Kevin Carr, Associate Professor of History of Art

-- Victor Mendoza, Associate Professor of Women’s Studies and Associate Professor of English Language and Literature
+- Victor Mendoza, Associate Professor of Women’s and Gender Studies and Associate Professor of English Language and Literature

 - Acrisio Pires, Professor of Linguistics